Knightsbytes/UnfairWeapons/README.md

 * Full superconductor armour
 * Eldritch sludge
 * Petrification vial
+And a few other things not worth mentioning

 It also adds a creative item tab to hold these items.